GSA/fedramp-gov/pages/tips-cues.md

 </div>

 <div class="q3">
-<h3>TIP: When assessing an Alternative Implementation (AI), the 3PAO is expected to make two determinations:
+<h3>TIP: When assessing an Alternative Implementation (AI), the 3PAO is expected to make two determinations:</h3>
 1. Does the AI provide protection equivalent to or greater than the defined requirement?
 2. Is the control implemented as expected and functioning as intended?
 </p>